MauroBoasso/Presentacion/README.md

-- 👋 Hi, I’m @Mauro, you can also call me mauro
+- 👋 Hi, I’m @MauroBoasso, you can also call me Mauro
 - 👀 I’m interested in learn new technologies and programming
 - 🌱 I’m currently learning design of web pages, everything related to FRONT-END and in the near future I will learn BACK-END
 - 💞️ I’m looking to collaborate on any project started or about to start, related to programming.